The Doppler boosted LISA response to gravitational waves: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We have derived and implemented a velocity-dependent correction to the LISA response function in Eq.~\eqref{eq:response} arising from spacecraft movement during the light travel time.
-Using a perturbative expansion at linear order in both the GW amplitude $h$ and the SC-velocity $\beta$, we identified multiple subleading terms in the response function and assessed their effect on the detected SNR for MBHBs.
-This includes localized redshifts at both the emitting and receiving spacecraft, point-ahead corrections due to the emission time being unknown and a correction to the laser's Doppler shift due to the line-of-sight being modulated by the GW.
+We have derived and implemented a velocity-dependent correction to the LISA response function in Eq.~\eqref{eq:full_response} arising from spacecraft movement during the light travel time.
+Using a perturbative expansion at linear order in both the GW amplitude $h$ and the spaceracft velocity $\beta$, we identified multiple subleading terms in the response function and assessed their effect on the detected SNR for MBHBs.
+This includes localized redshifts at both the emitting and receiving spacecraft, point-ahead corrections due to the emission time being unknown, and a correction to the laser's Doppler shift due to the line-of-sight being modulated and shifts in the spacecraft velocity due to the GW.
 Each of these contributions, has a distinctive sky-localization and frequency dependence.

 Our results confirm earlier suspicions in the literature~\cite{rubboForwardModelingSpaceborne2004} that these velocity corrections are small, even for the loudest MBHBs in the LISA band.
 We find residual SNRs of at most $\sim 2$ for low-redshift, equal-mass binaries with intrinsic SNRs of order $10^4$, consistent with corrections scaling as $\beta \sim 10^{-4}$.
-Fractionally, the largest differences reach $\SI{0.04}{\%}$ for total masses $M_{\mathrm{tot}} \sim \SI{1e8}{M_\odot}$, compared to a nearly constant $\SI{0.008}{\%}$ for $M_{\mathrm{tot}} < \SI{1e7}{M_\odot}$.
-This increase at higher mass is driven in part by the Doppler-shift correction, which primarily contributes at low frequencies.
-While larger residuals may occur in specific sky locations or for certain parameters, we do not expect them to exceed order unity in general.
-The slices of the parameter space considered in this study cover optimistic choices to maximize the residual.
+Fractionally, the largest differences reach $\SI{0.02}{\%}$, and this ratio remains remarkably stable across the full range of masses considered.
+While larger residuals may occur in specific sky locations or for certain parameters, we do not expect them to exceed a residual of $\sim 2$, since the slices of the parameter space considered in this study cover optimistic choices to maximize the effect of the velocity corrections.